timhodson/arduino-midi-controller/README.md

 Code for midi controller based on Ardunio Libraries

+Uses the excellent https://github.com/tttapa/Control-Surface library along with the usbmidi libraries.

 ## Pot-test-1

 This ardunio sketch sends midi messages to an XR18 mixer.